Written By: MaryJane Reilly, LPC

-Avoid common mistakes, such as thinking kids can work it out without adult help, forcing the children involved to talk about the situation publicly or forcing apologies on the spot.
+Avoid common mistakes, such as thinking kids can work it out without adult help, forcing the children involved to talk about the situation publicly, or forcing apologies on the spot.
 Also, it is recommended to avoid talking to children together at the beginning of an incident as this will only put pressure on both sides and rarely leads to honest conversations.
-Instead, talk to each child separately, with a member of authority that the child feels safe with present.
+Instead, talk to each child separately, with a member of authority that the child feels safe with the present.
 You will have a better chance of getting honest answers from the child this way.

 Occasionally, the situation may be severe enough to involve authority.
 Research your state’s anti-bullying law to determine if ongoing, unresolved situations are worth authoritative action.
 There are federal laws that require schools to address harassment based on race, color, national origin, sex, and disabilities.

 Counseling can help bully perpetrators and victims enhance psychological well-being and encourage trauma recovery.
-For victims, counseling can help break the victimization cycle of learned helplessness and enhance self esteem.
+For victims, counseling can help break the victimization cycle of learned helplessness and enhance self-esteem.
 It also teaches healthy coping mechanisms.

 Effective therapy can help a victim of bullying manage complex emotions such as guilt, anxiety, sadness, and shame.
 No matter the age of a child, they may need guidance to understand the importance of setting boundaries and developing assertive, pro-active communication.

 Counseling helps many victims connect with therapeutic modalities for self-relaxation, including mindfulness, meditation, and expressive arts as therapy.
-Enrolling a bullying victim in therapy often gives them a safe outlet to express their anxiety and frustration with a trusted third party adult.
+Enrolling a bullying victim in therapy often gives them a safe outlet to express their anxiety and frustration with a trusted third-party adult.

 Counseling interventions can also help a child who is the perpetrator of bullying.
 Therapy services can help a child develop empathy as they engage a sense of consequence.
 Methods in counseling help probe for traumatic events or environmental influences that cultivate anti-social or hostile behaviors toward others.
-Therapy sessions reinforce interpersonal skill developmental, delayed gratification, self-esteem, and emotional self-control to instill coping mechanisms that promote anger management.
+Therapy sessions reinforce interpersonal skill development, delayed gratification, self-esteem, and emotional self-control to instill coping mechanisms that promote anger management.

-GLSEN, a national network of students, families, and educators advocating for the rights of LGBTQ+ students, is hosting No Name Calling Week from January 18th – 22nd this year.
+GLSEN, a national network of students, families, and educators advocating for the rights of LGBTQ+ students, is hosting No Name-Calling Week from January 18th – 22nd this year.
 It is organized by educators and students to end bullying in schools.
 This awareness week will focus on providing tools for disrupting harassment and bias-based bullying while inviting LGBTQ+ students to assert what they choose to be called.

 Though initiatives are promising steps toward ending children’s harassment, bullying is still one of the biggest hardships many youths endure.
 Ensuring your child’s wellness as they tackle bullying with support from a mental health professional is often the best and most promising approach.